 In order to apply for PILRAP, you must be working full-time.
 If at the time of application, you have no loan repayment obligation because your IBR amount is zero dollars every month or you have not made qualifying payments in the prior six months, you are ineligible to receive PILRAP funding.

 Can I have multiple eligible public service jobs combined to meet the full-time employment requirement?

 Yes.
 As long as all positions are eligible and you work at least 30 hours per week.

 Can I receive PILRAP assistance if I work abroad?

 If your work is located abroad but your employer is the US government or another qualifying employer under the Public Service Loan Forgiveness program, then you are eligible for assistance.
 If you are working for a foreign government or foreign non-profit, then you are not eligible for assistance.

-Can I apply for PILRAP as a participant of the JD Distinguished Fellowship Program?
+Can I apply for PILRAP as federal contract employee?

 I am employed in a time-limited clerkship, such as a clerk for the Executive Office for Immigration Review, a clerk for an Office of Administrative Law Judges, or a judicial clerk.
 Is that eligible employment for PILRAP?

 No. These positions are time-limited positions and do not qualify for PILRAP assistance.
 Although you are not eligible, your window of eligibility to enter the program is not impacted during your clerkship.
 Please note the examples in the question are not an exhaustive list of time-limited positions to be excluded from eligibility.